 The Treasury STRIPS program was introduced in January 1985.
-The term STRIPS is an acronym for Separate Trading of Registered Interest and Principal of Securities.
+STRIPS is the acronym for Separate Trading of Registered Interest and Principal of Securities.
 The STRIPS program lets investors hold and trade the individual interest and principal components of eligible Treasury notes and bonds as separate securities.